dreamingechoes/dreamingechoes.github.io/_posts/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails.md

 <hr>
 *Sensor details view*

-If you feel lazy and you don't want to spend the time developing this Rails application, you could check the one I made in his [Github repo](https://github.com/dreamingechoes/sensors_admin_panel).
+If you feel lazy and you don't want to spend the time developing this Rails application, you could check the one I made in this [Github repo](https://github.com/dreamingechoes/sensors_admin_panel).

 ## Ok, we have the Rails application, but what about the hardware?

 Let's now go to the second part of our system, the hardware.
-For this example, I use an Arduino Uno board, an ENC28J60 Ethernet chip, and a DHT11 Temperature and humidity sensor to send this measures (temperauture and humidity) to my Rails application.
+For this example, I use an Arduino Uno board, an ENC28J60 Ethernet chip, and a DHT11 Temperature and humidity sensor to send this measures (temperature and humidity) to my Rails application.
 I only use one sensor, but you can attach to the Arduino Board as many sensors as you want.

 Wiring all properly, we'll have something like this:

 ![Real Schema](/images/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails/real_schema.jpg)

-Here is the schema made with Fritzing of the example :
+Here is the schema made with Fritzing of the example:

 ![Schema](/images/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails/schema.png)